qgis/QGIS-Documentation/source/docs/training_manual/forestry/basic_lidar.rst

 |basic| |FA| Calculating a DEM with LAStools
 -------------------------------------------------------------------------------

-You have already used the :menuselection:`Processing` toolbox in Module 7 to run some SAGA algorithms.
+You have already used the :menuselection:`Processing` toolbox in :dod:`../vector_analysis/spatial_statistics` to run some SAGA algorithms.
 Now you are going to use it to run LAStools programs:

 * Open :menuselection:`Processing --> Toolbox`.
 * In the dropdown menu at the bottom, select :guilabel:`Advanced interface`.